 A study published in the American Journal of Clinical Nutrition in 2004 found that women who reported rarely eating nuts had a

 The researchers concluded that eating nuts does not lead to a weight gain, and that it may help maintain a healthy weight.

 According to a study in the American Journal of Clinical Nutrition, frequent nut consumption is associated with a reduced risk of needing surgery to remove the gallbladder.

 In over a million people documented over a time span of 20 years, women who consumed more than 5 ounces of nuts a week had a

 Cashews are one of the few food sources that are high in copper.
 One ounce of cashews contains 622 micrograms of copper.
 For adults aged 19 years and over, the recommended intake for copper each day is 900 micrograms.

 Severe copper deficiency is associated with lower bone mineral density and an increased risk of osteoporosis.
 More research is needed, however, on the effects of marginal copper deficiency and the potential benefits of copper supplementation for prevention and management of osteoporosis.

 Copper also plays an important role in the maintenance of collagen and elastin, major structural components of our bodies.
 Without sufficient copper, the body cannot replace damaged connective tissue or the collagen that makes up the scaffolding for bone.
 This can lead to a range of problems, including joint dysfunction as bodily tissues begin to break down.

 The magnesium in cashews is also important for bone formation as it helps with the assimilation of calcium into the bone.
-Manganese, another mineral in cashews, has been shown to prevent osteoporosis in combination with calcium and copper.
+Manganese, another mineral in cashews, has been shown to

 Nuts have a high-fat content, and they can become rancid.
 Keeping cashews in a cool, dark and dry place can improve their shelf life.